-- Speed: Thanks to miniaturization, computer makers can cram more hardware components into their machines, providing faster processing speeds and more data storage capacity. - Affordability: Processor costs today are only a fraction of what they were 15 years ago.
-A state-of-the-art processor costing less than \$1000 provides the same processing power as a huge 1980s computer costing more than \$1 million.
+- Speed: Thanks to miniaturization and new material used in making processors, computer makers can cram more hardware components into their machines, providing faster processing speeds and more data storage capacity. - Affordability: Processor costs today are only a fraction of what they were 15 years ago.
+A state-of-the-art processor costing less than \$1,000 provides the same processing power as a huge 1980s computer costing more than \$1 million.